hambartsumov/hambartsumov.github.io/index.md

 ### Works

-This part is under development, as I don't have any projects I can be really proud of.
+This part is under development, as I don't have any serious projects.
 This page is probably the most practical of them.
+So stay tuned.

 ### Art

-If you think I've got some adequate art, you are seriously mistaken.
+I had some oil paintings in Kyiv, but left them all there, so there aren't any nice photos.
+Thank you Martin for suggesting idea for this chapter.

 ### Other